-- Q: Our company has several policies where the residence is being remodeled or added on to, but is still occupied by the insured.
-Would the FHCF exclusion (15), "Any exposure for builders risk coverage or new residential structures still under construction", under Article VI of the 2017 FHCF Reimbursement Contract apply to these, or would they still be covered? - A: If the addition is covered under a builder's risk policy or endorsement, then it would not be covered and should not be reported to the FHCF.
+Q: Our company has several policies where the residence is being remodeled or added on to, but is still occupied by the insured.
+Would the FHCF exclusion (15), "Any exposure for builders risk coverage or new residential structures still under construction", under Article VI of the Reimbursement Contract apply to these, or would they still be covered?

+A: If the addition is covered under a builder's risk policy or endorsement, then it would not be covered and should not be reported to the FHCF.
 However, the part of the home that is already constructed would be covered by the FHCF under a homeowners policy.

-Scheduled Personal Property in a Vault Off Premises
+Scheduled Personal Property in a Vault Off Premises - written as an endorsement to a covered policy

-- Q: Our company insures an individual's scheduled personal property, such as jewelry or artwork, and the items are located in a vault off premises.
-Is the exposure reportable to the FHCF? - A: Yes, unless excluded under exclusion (27) under Article VI of the 2017 FHCF Reimbursement Contract
+- Q: Our company insures an individual's scheduled personal property (i.e., jewelry and artwork) using an endorsement to a covered policy and the items are located in a vault off premises.
+Is the exposure reportable to the FHCF? - A: Yes, unless excluded under exclusion (28) under Article VI of the Reimbursement Contract [Updated 6/1/19]